pinohu/DYNASTY/ohu-legacy-codex/volume-iii-revenue-business-systems/book-5-directory-empire/chapter-13-directory-selection-development.md

-# Chapter 13: Directory Selection & Development
+﻿# Chapter 13: Directory Selection & Development

 ## Introduction

-The Directory Empire is the "Digital Real Estate" component of the Legacy Codex.
+The Directory Empire is the "Digital Real Estate" component of Legacy Codex.
 Unlike service businesses that trade time for money, directories trade *traffic* and *connections* for money.
 They are scalable, automated, and high-margin assets that work while you sleep.

 Using the Brilliant Directories platform, you will build a portfolio of niche directories that serve specific industries or localities.
 These assets provide three forms of value:
 1.  **Cash Flow**: Membership fees and advertising revenue.